Education & Scholarships

 McCall Huron County Scholarships

-For graduating students five Huron County high schools who are planning to go onto undergraduate studies at university in Canada.
+For graduating students of five Huron County high schools who are planning to go onto undergraduate studies at university in Canada.

 Spotlight on Our Grantees

-Strategy 2: Creating opportunities for Canadian undergraduate students that will inspire them to aim higher and maximize their potential
+Strategy 2: Creating opportunities for undergraduate students that will inspire them to aim higher and maximize their potential

 We believe in the importance of out-of-classroom opportunities for undergraduate students to test their comfort zones, discover their strengths, engage in their communities and develop resilience and adaptability.
 We work to develop these opportunities with an emphasis on “talent-at-risk” and invest in organizations aiming to scale up or extend the reach of high-impact programs that focus on leadership and character development for undergraduates.
 Our flagship initiative within this strategy is the McCall MacBain Year Abroad.
 Our grantees include Enactus and the McCall MacBain International Human Rights Fellowships at the University of Toronto’s International Human Rights Program.